Dry Powdered Tannin

 Always make a test

-to evaluate the process and liquid concentrations on the particular wood in use.
+to evaluate your process and liquid concentrations on the particular wood in use.

 Best results will be obtained on new or previously unfinished (grease & oil free) wood.